 Published on June 23rd, 2015 | by Pro Wrestling Stories0

-SCOTT HALL Talks Hogan Shocking the World at Bash at the Beach ’96 and the Fate of the Unfortunate Fan Who Tried to Take Matters into His Own Hands by Stepping into the Ring with the nWo
+Plus the Fate of the Fan Who Tried to Take Matters into His Own Hands by Stepping into the Ring with the nWo

 “We had no idea who [the third man] was going to be.